Azelis LTIP Share Buyback Program 2023 - Update

 22.42

-Since the start of the implementation of the Share Buyback Program 2023, Azelis has bought back 123,200 shares on Euronext Brussels for a total amount of EUR 2,811,898.50.
-This corresponds to 0.053 of the total shares outstanding.
+Since the start of the implementation of the Share Buyback Program 2023, Azelis has bought back 150,000 shares on Euronext Brussels for a total amount of EUR 3,408,076.30.
+This corresponds to 0.064 of the total shares outstanding.
+This week's purchases complete the Share Buyback Program 2023.

 An overview of the Share Buyback Program 2023 is available on the investor relations pages of Azelis' website under the section "Shareholder Information/ Share buyback program", and this press release is as well available under the section "Regulated Information".